 The bile rose to the top of my throat as vivid memories of the depravity of man filled my mind.
 She comforted the audience (and myself) by promising not to expound on the stories that truly kept us from sleeping and eating for days after the conference.
 Her point was to awaken a passion in a world that can sometimes be overwhelmed by a need, or desensitized by a self-gratifying, media-driven society.

 She confessed, that at that moment, she couldn’t take anymore.
-Overwhelming odds and numerous examples of “movie-caliber” true stories washed over us like tsunami sized waves.
+Overwhelming odds and numerous examples of “movie-worthy” real life stories washed over us like tsunami sized waves.

 How could we possibly make a difference?